The ketogenic diet has proven itself as one of the best diets in the world, but it’s not always easy to follow.

-But they don’t necessarily market themselves as a ketogenic company and there are some areas of gray when it comes to eating their bars on the ketogenic diet.
+But they don’t necessarily market themselves as a ketogenic company and some people are unsure if they can eat these bars on a keto diet.
 This article discusses Quest bars and whether or not they are keto-friendly.

 What is Quest Bar?

 Quest bars were originally introduced back in 2010 when the low-carb movement first seemed to take off.

-According to the Quest Nutrition website, a small group of health-minded people wanted to develop a protein bar that tasted good while still being clean.
+According to the Quest Nutrition website, a small group of health-minded people wanted to develop a protein bar that tastes good while still containing “clean” ingredients.

 One of the main problems with most protein bars is that they are nothing more than glorified candy bars sweetened with sugars and filled with junky ingredients.
 Quest wanted to change that.

 In addition to selling protein bars, they also have protein cookies, pizza crusts, chips, and powders.
-Bars seem to be the most popular among low-carb dieters because they stand the test of time as an easy low carb snack in between meals.
-You can throw them in your purse or gym bag, have one for breakfast if you’re in a hurry, or keep some in your car and desk at work whenever hunger strikes.
+Bars seem to be the most popular among low-carb dieters because they travel well and can be an easy low carb snack in between meals.
+You can throw them in your purse or gym bag, have one for breakfast on the go, and keep some in your car or desk at work whenever hunger strikes.

-When made properly using high-quality, protein bars can help satisfy a sweet tooth while delivering a good amount of protein.
+When made properly using high-quality ingredients, protein bars can help satisfy your sweet tooth while delivering a good amount of protein.

 However, it’s important to remember that a ketogenic diet is a high-fat diet and not a high-protein diet.
 Check this guide to see how much protein you should eat on keto.